mongodb/docs/source/tutorial/install-mongodb-on-redhat-centos-or-fedora-linux.rst

    name=10gen Repository
    baseurl=http://downloads-distro.mongodb.org/repo/redhat/os/x86_64
    gpgcheck=0
+   // TODO : Dan Crosta suggested that this line be added enabled=1

 If you are running a 32-bit system, which isn't recommended for production deployments, place the following configuration in